cblades/OOPExamples/README.md

      * public static void main(String[] args) {
      */
     public static void main(String[] args) {
-      // [1]  This line is the first one executed in this program, because it is the first line of code in the main method:
+      // [1]  System.out.println("Hello, World!"); is the first line of code executed in this program:
-      // [2]  This will print "Hello, World!" to the terminal.
+      System.out.println("Hello, World!"); // [2]  This will print "Hello, World!" to the terminal:
-      System.out.println("Hello, World!");
     }
  }
 ```